-Critical race theorists like popular author Robin DiAngelo condense the complexity of our anthropology into racial identity.
-Antiracist ideology ignores the intrinsic worth of persons in favor of pitting oppressed against oppressors.
+Critical race theorists like famous author Robin DiAngelo condense the complexity of our anthropology into a collectivized racial identity.
+Antiracist ideology ignores the intrinsic worth of persons in favor of pitting the “oppressed” against the “oppressors.”

-Antiracists stress social factors, instead of individualism focusing on personal responsibility, merit, and work.
+Antiracists stress the impact and influence of social factors instead of individualism, which emphasizes personal responsibility, merit, and work.
 Antiracism is more collectivist.
-It isn’t a valid framework of anthropology, soteriology or economic critique for Christians because it focuses on power and sacralizes coercive redistribution of wealth.
+Antiracism isn’t a helpful framework of anthropology, soteriology, or economic critique for Christians because it focuses on power and sacralizes coercive redistribution of wealth.
 Antiracists also stress structural influences rather than individual choices.

-Claiming that systems are responsible for black suffering and also will be the cure is a contradiction.
-The “systems” that are sources of black problems are also supposed to save blacks?
+Claiming that systems are responsible for black suffering but also the cure is contradictory.
+The “systems” that are the primary sources of black problems are also supposed to save blacks?
 This perspective reinforces victimhood for the very people antiracists claim to help.

-Having been renewed by Christ, our focus isn’t on the antiracism methodology that reinforces racial discord but is guided by the spirit of love, forgiveness, and reconciliation.
-Transcending artificial racial limitations allows opportunity for repentance, forgiveness and grace, which taken together is actual justice and is available within the Christian paradigm of redemption and brotherhood.
+Having been renewed by Christ, our focus isn’t on the antiracism methodology that reinforces racial discord, but our focus is on the spirit of love, forgiveness, and reconciliation.
+Transcending artificial racial limitations allows an opportunity for repentance, forgiveness, and grace, which, taken together, is real justice– and is available within the Christian paradigm of redemption and brotherhood.

-Jesus was very clear that His followers are to upend the normal cycle of anger and hostility.
-As disciples of Christ, we are called to initiate reconciliation that begins with forgiveness, humility, courage, and love, no matter how anguishing.
+Jesus clearly said his followers are to upend the normal cycle of anger and hostility.
+As disciples of Christ, we must initiate reconciliation that begins with forgiveness, humility, courage, and love, no matter how anguishing.

-Jesus urges His listeners to guard against faultfinding, even for the culpable, disrupting a cycle dividing people and societies.
-The moral foundation of Jesus’ nascent community is required to reject the emotionally satisfying temptation to belabor past injustices leading to cumulative judgment and condemnation of people and groups.
-This pattern of resentment, retribution, and recrimination is central to critical race theorists.
+Jesus urges His listeners to guard against faultfinding, even for the guilty, disrupting a cycle dividing people and societies.
+The moral foundation of Jesus’ nascent community must reject the emotionally satisfying temptation to belabor past injustices leading to cumulative judgment and condemnation of people and groups.
+This resentment, retribution, and recrimination pattern is central to critical race theorists.
 In no way does Jesus’ teaching minimize injustices or advocate forgetting.
 But Jesus asks that these injustices become irrelevant for reconciliation.
-This forgiveness will heal persons, the church and society.
+This forgiveness will heal persons, the church, and society.

 People need to examine themselves before highlighting collective faults in others, which provokes resentment.
-Only then can we soberly approach others to mitigate or remove their faults rather than condemnation.
+We can only soberly approach others to mitigate or remove their burdens rather than condemnation.
 Jesus’ subversive teachings undercut an unearned moral authority by antiracists who exploit the misdeeds of others for self-validation.

-If black Christians, individually and collectively, took the initial steps to make past racial sins immaterial to restoration, blacks could co-engineer a chasm-closing bridge of interracial, multi-ethnic collaborations in church and society.
+Suppose black Christians, individually and collectively, took the initial steps to make past racial sins immaterial to restoration.
+In that case, blacks could co-engineer a chasm-closing bridge of interracial, multi-ethnic collaborations in church and society.
 Blacks would have to abandon the prospect of whites apologizing sufficiently for black satisfaction.
+Blacks initiating love-saturated forgiveness would end the need to seek retribution for past misdeeds.
 It would mean realizing that whites will never feel sufficient self-condemnation to match black pain.
-Blacks initiating love-saturated forgiveness would end the need to seek retribution for past misdeeds.

-Habitually condemning white people for racial injustice does nothing to improve the quality of black lives or advance interracial relationships, inside or outside churches.
-To show what racial reconciliation and forgiveness are, Christian blacks should proclaim, if with anguish, that the past is over.
+Habitually condemning white people for racial injustice does nothing to improve the quality of black lives or advance interracial relationships inside or outside churches.
+Christian blacks can exemplify racial reconciliation and forgiveness and proclaim, if with anguish, that the past is over.
 Only then can we pursue transformed futures together in the church of Christ.

 Jesus envisions a community in which the desire for righteousness (as opposed to self-righteousness) and justice (as opposed to “social justice” or “racial justice”) is satisfied for everyone.
 This community depends on ending oppression, persecution, guilt, manipulation, coercion, and all assertions of individual or group superiority inhibiting true righteousness and justice.
-It entails foregoing identity politics against white guilt.
-It also directly rejects any sanctimonious notions of justice that demands “fairness” at someone else’s expense.
-Jesus exhorted, “Blessed are the peacemakers, for they shall be called sons of God.”
+It entails rejecting identity politics against white guilt.
+It also directly rejects sanctimonious notions of justice that demand “fairness” at someone else’s expense.
+Jesus preached, “Blessed are the peacemakers, for they shall be called sons of God.”
 Jesus also said, “Blessed are those who hunger and thirst for righteousness, for they shall be satisfied.”
-Here, Jesus implies a universal righteousness rather than worldly notions of righteousness and justice truncated (intentionally or not) for some at the expense of others.
+Here, Jesus implies universal righteousness rather than worldly notions of righteousness and justice truncated (intentionally or not) for some at the expense of others.
 Jesus indicates righteousness among His followers does not pit some against another.
-Instead all seek and find mutual peace in His mercy.
+Instead, all seek and find mutual peace in His mercy.

-Black people possess the competency to retire their fixation with victimhood.
-Black Christians should embrace an identity centered in Jesus Christ for the benefit of themselves, the church and America.
+Black people possess the competency to retire their fixation on victimhood.
+Black Christians should embrace an identity centered on Jesus Christ to benefit themselves, the church, and America.
 Black Christians would have to realize they are fully disciples of Jesus within covenantal theology.
-Too often black Christians have forgotten, for historically understandable reasons, they are part of the multi-ethnic brotherhood of Jesus Christ.
+Too often, black Christians have forgotten, for historically understandable reasons, that they are part of the multi-ethnic brotherhood of Jesus Christ.